-is a contract made between a business tenant and a landlord.
-This commercial lease contract grants you the right to use the property for commercial or business purposes.
-Money is paid to the landlord for the use of the property.
+A Commercial Lease is a legally binding contract between a business tenant and a landlord.
+The lease grants the tenant the right to use a property for commercial purposes, in exchange for regular rent payments to the landlord.

 Do you need a solicitor for a commercial lease?

 While it's not legally required to seek legal advice when entering into a Commercial Lease, it is highly recommended.
 Consulting a commercial property solicitor can help you navigate the complexities of these agreements, ensuring you are protected and fully aware of the Lease conditions.

 A commercial property solicitor reviews and amends the Lease wording on your behalf, identifying any onerous clauses and clarifying your obligations.
 This advice and these amendments can prove vital in limiting your liability over time.